akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry glanced at the door, then did a double‑take.
 Godfrey and Beatrice were standing just inside the threshold, quiet as shadows.
 He had not heard them enter.

 “Ah,” he said, his expression unreadable.
-“There you are.”
+“There you both are.”

 Beatrice’s cheeks were pink.
 Godfrey’s face was still, but his eyes were on his father.